4 herbal remedies to help support urinary tract health and comfort

 You can also make uva ursi tea by simmering a tablespoon of dried leaves in 2 cups of water for 40 minutes, then straining and cooling.
 Drink three to four times a day.

-Keep in mind: Uva ursi should not be used long-term, or in high dosages.
-As with the other three remedies, always consult your integrative doctor before taking it.
+Remember: Uva ursi should not be used long-term or in high amounts.
+As with the other three remedies, consult your holistic doctor before taking it.

 Corn silk: An old-fashioned herbal remedy exhibits therapeutic powers in clinical studies